 School safety is a serious concern for parents, educators, and principals.
 Heightened security measures mean increased monitoring of students, staff, and visitors accessing the premises, reevaluating your systems and methods, and keeping stakeholders informed.

-Although equipping a school with the latest visitor management system can equate to high-security measures, safety and security require a coordinated effort from stakeholders with clear processes, and secure visitor tracking.
+Although equipping a school with the latest visitor management system can equate to high-security measures, safety and security require a coordinated effort from stakeholders with clear processes, and secure visitor screening and contact tracing.
 If a school fails to meet these standards, the safety and security of the students and staff could be compromised.
 When implementing an electronic sign-in system, avoid the following mistakes in order to create a safer school environment.

 1. Lack of Stakeholder Communication